From a notepad to Katana: how The Byron Co-op upgraded their mindful food business

 The solution they found

-As Byron Co-op, and their companies, are still manufacturing on a local scale, they didn’t need heavy-duty manufacturing software, but something agile enough to meet their current requirements and integrate with the tools they were already using.
+As The Byron Co-op (and their companies) are still manufacturing on a local scale, they didn’t need heavy-duty manufacturing software.
+They needed something agile enough to meet current requirements and integrate with their existing tools.

 Having found Katana, they took the leap and jumped onboard to test out the software and see if it could work for them in their current set up.